SwiftLiuu/High-Performance-Concurrent-Hashmap-in-Rust/README.md

 The primary objectives of this project are:

-1. **Implement a concurrent cuckoo hash map** that achieves high throughput and stable tail latency across diverse workloads (read-heavy, write-heavy, and mixed)
+1. **Implement a concurrent cuckoo hash map** that achieves high throughput across diverse workloads (read-heavy, write-heavy, and mixed)

 2. **Provide O(1) expected time complexity** for all core operations (`get`, `insert`, `remove`) through the cuckoo hashing algorithm

-3. **Optimize for read-heavy workloads** using optimistic lock-free reads with version counters, falling back to locked reads only when concurrent modifications are detected
+3. **Optimize for read-heavy workloads** using optimistic lock-free reads with version counters, falling back to locked reads only if three consecutive modification retries are detected.

 4. **Support dynamic resizing** with a gradual rehashing strategy that avoids global pauses